jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 suggestions, helped with packaging, etc.  Thank you for your contributions!
 Markdown Mode is much more robust and includes many additional features as a result of your efforts.
-Below is a partial list of contributors (in alphabetical order) who sent substantial patches, test cases, bug reports, suggestions, helped with packaging, etc.  See the [GitHub contributors graph](https://github.com/jrblevin/markdown-mode/graphs/contributors) and the commit log for more details.
+Below is a partial list of contributors (in alphabetical order).
+See the [GitHub contributors graph](https://github.com/jrblevin/markdown-mode/graphs/contributors) and the commit log for more details.

 <!--
 git shortlog -s -n | awk '{ $1=""; print $0 }'